The Psychology of the Felt Sense

 Listening

-The 'inner listening' to the felt sense in Focusing is complemented by the practice of empathic listening and responding to others.
-You learn to support them in their own inner listening.
+The 'inner listening' to oneself in Focusing is complemented by the practice of empathic listening and responding to others, supporting them in their own inner listening.
 The 'experiential listening' skills of Focusing are both effective and rewarding to practice.

 Felt sense

-A new page is 'felt sense notes', a collection of thoughts about the key concept of Focusing and how we can work with it in approaching big 'out there' issues like climate change.
-I shall be adding more notes as they roll off the inner creative production line
+The term 'felt sense' refers to the way we can have a feel, often bodily, for the whole of a situation or topic we are immersed in.
+A new page on this website is felt sense notes, a collection of thoughts about this key concept in Focusing and how we can work with it in approaching big public issues such as climate change.
+I shall be adding more notes as they roll off the inner creative production line.

 Neuroscience

-is a page about my interest in neurobiology and its relevance to Focusing and therapy.
-There's news of my book Therapy in the Age of Neuroscience, and some articles I have written in recent years about Focusing and neuroscience.
+I have been boning up on this challenging subject, and reflecting on its relevance to Focusing and therapy, for some years now.
+For info on my book Therapy in the Age of Neuroscience, and some articles I have written in recent years, look on the neuroscience page.

 About myself

 I have been practicing Focusing and teaching it to others for over 30 years.
-Originally, it taught me to trust my feelings and their capacity to move naturally once I stopped resisting them - and to trust my ability to respond empathically to others.
-Now, I practice it for personal and professional nourishment, teach the skills of Focusing and listening, and lean on both all the time in my work as a counsellor and therapist - and in navigating life generally.
+Originally, it taught me to trust my feelings and their tendency to move naturally once I stopped resisting them - and to trust my ability to respond empathically to others.
+Now, I practice Focusing for personal and professional nourishment, continue to do some teaching, and lean on the skills of Focusing and listening in navigating everything that life presents.

 More information …

-can be found by on the menu items at the top of this page.
+can be found by hovering and clicking on the menu items at the top of this page.